krease-c/krease-c/README.md

 - 👋 Hi, I’m Krystal
 - 👀 I’m interested in cybersecurity
 - 🌱 I’m currently learning skills on ethical hacking and pentesting
-- 📫 How to reach me ...
+- 📫 How to reach me Linked in https://www.linkedin.com/in/vanessa-krystal-80669a29b/

 <!---